 Using financial statements to grow your business

-Once you get used to reading financial statements, you might get addicted.
-By analyzing your expenses and revenue, and looking at past trends, you’ll start seeing many ways you can experiment with optimizing your business.
+Once you get used to reading financial statements, they can actually be fun.
+By analyzing your net income and cash flows, and looking at past trends, you’ll start seeing many ways you can experiment with optimizing your financial performance.

 Here are a few practical ways financial statements can help your business grow.

 Say your popsicle cart blows a tire every other month, and you have to pay $50 in maintenance expenses each time.
 That’s $300 a year (as you’ve learned from your income statements).

 But suppose the cost of buying a new, top-of-the-line cart, one that has kevlar tank treads instead of rubber tires, is $600.
 You can calculate that, over the course of two years, it’ll pay for itself.

 One person can only serve so many popsicles.
 Suppose you can’t keep up with demand during the busy summer months.
 The line at your cart grows so long some days, people get frustrated and leave before they even buy one of your popsicles.

 At this point, it may make sense to hire a second (seasonal) employee and get a bigger cart.
 But you need a loan in order to do that.

 Before lending you more money, the bank will want to know about your company’s financial position.
 They want to know how much you make, how much you spend, and how responsible your company’s management is with your business finances.
 This information is a good indicator of whether you’ll be in business long enough to pay off your loan.

 That’s when financial statements are invaluable.
 With properly prepared balance sheets and income statements, you’re equipped to prove your business is sustainable—and get ahold of the resources you need to expand it.

 Finally, without properly prepared financial statements, filing your taxes can be a nightmare.
 Not only do financial statements tell you how much income to report, but they also give you an overview of the expenses you’ve incurred—some of which can be written off as small business tax deductions.